-Additionally, the bill clarifies that it does not apply to permits issued to U.S. citizens or lawful permanent residents, nor to organizations owned or controlled by such individuals.
-The provisions of this new section will only apply to permits issued, amended, or renewed after the effective date of the Act, which is set for September 1, 2025.
-Existing permits prior to this date will continue to be governed by the previous law.
+Additionally, the bill clarifies that it does not apply to permits issued to U.S. citizens or lawful permanent residents, nor to organizations controlled by such individuals.
+The new regulations will take effect on September 1, 2025, and will only apply to permits issued, amended, or renewed after that date, ensuring that existing permits remain governed by the previous law.

 Statutes affected: